bonellilab/SummArIzeR/README.md

 )
 ```
 We can perform the enrichment analysis for the different conditions CellType and Group:
-Here we extract the top 5 hits from every database and every condition.
+Here we extract the top 5 hits from every database and every condition and perform a separate analysis for up- and downregulated genes.

 ```ruby
 Termlist_all<-extractMultipleTerms(genelist_df, condition_col = c("CellType", "Group"), categories = c("GO_Biological_Process_2023","Reactome_2022", "BioPlanet_2019"), pval_threshold = 0.05, n = 5, split_by_reg = T)